-Hiring all services needed during the project: architects, engineering firms, general contractor, legal services, accounting, etc.
+- Hiring all services needed during the project: architects, engineering firms, general contractors, legal services, accounting, etc.

 The project developer often brings some of the skills required.
 For example, many large contractors enter the development business to take advantage of their construction expertise.
 A project can also have many general partners who bring complementary skills.

 In addition to creating a general or limited partnership, business partners in real estate projects also have the option of forming a limited liability company (LLC).
 An LLC is a legal entity that insulates its members—and their assets—from personal liability for judgments against or debts incurred by the LLC.
 Just like they can under a partnership structure, real estate developers may create separate LLCs for each project to safeguard against cross-liability that originates from other projects.